 Even if you have to go under budget for a few days or a week to compensate for your splurge, it’s worth it.

-We spent $650 for a day trip out to the Great Barrier Reef.
-And $600 to trek and see the gorillas in Uganda – expensive at the time but lifelong memories!
-We share our adventures and memorable travels in Uganda in this episode of our podcast.
+We spent $650 for a day trip out to the Great Barrier Reef, as well as $600 to trek and see the gorillas in Uganda.
+They were expensive at the time, but we now have lifelong memories!

 13. Be Flexible

-One of our best travel tips, especially if you travel with kids like us, is to leave room for flexibility in your itinerary.
+One of our best family travel tips, especially if you travel with young kids, is to leave room for flexibility in your itinerary.

 If you’re on an extended trip, don’t pre-book everything.
 You’ll meet people along the way who will recommend great places you’ve never heard of.